Emory Healthcare/Emory University The Carter Center: Program Associate, Democracy Program in Atlanta, Georgia

 Performs related responsibilities as required.

 This is not an administrative support position.

-Master's degree in international studies, political science or related field preferred, but not required.
+Master's degree in international studies, political science, or related field.

-Experience working on issues related to human rights, governance, elections and/or related areas.
+Two years working on issues related to governance, elections, gender, human rights and/or related areas.

 Strong collaborative problem solving and analytic skills, a high level of personal energy, positive attitude and ability to work in a team setting are essential.